 B.1.2.
 Research Design.
 Selected paradigms were chosen to probe neural activity that i) span multiple cognitive, motor and sensory domains and ii) are potentially relevant to autism.
 Each paradigm targets distinct neural processes likely implicated in ASD pathology, which we evaluate here in a standardized manner within a single cohort.
 This offers a comprehensive battery of neural markers reflecting the integrity of diverse cognitive and sensory processes that may be impaired in autism, both at the group- and individual-level.

 B.1.2.1 Auditory Steady State Response (ASSR).
 ASSR—which elicits a sinusoidal frequency-following response in the primary auditory cortex—provides a non-invasive measure of neural oscillatory function.
-Here, we evoke ASSR by periodic auditory stimulation in the gamma-frequency range (40-Hz), which is thought to probe intact synchronization of GABAergic interneurons [20] and offers insight into potential excitatory-inhibitory (E/I) imbalance in ASD [21-26].
+Here, we evoke ASSR by periodic auditory stimulation in the beta (27-Hz) and gamma-frequency range (40-Hz), which is thought to probe intact synchronization of GABAergic interneurons [20] and offers insight into potential excitatory-inhibitory (E/I) imbalance in ASD [21-26].
 Previous ASSR studies demonstrate an ASD-specific reduction in evoked gamma power and inter-trial coherence (ITC) [27-31], although findings are conflicting.
 Analyses will evaluate gamma-band activity and the broad-band evoked response.

 B.1.2.2 Illusory Contours (IC).
 Kanizsa IC stimuli invoke increased gamma-band activity compared to control stimuli, reflecting synchronized activity that underlies automatic binding of visual contours [32].
 Kanizsa IC stimuli offer a powerful means of probing local versus global visual processing, which is ubiquitously shown to be atypical in individuals with ASD [33, 34].
 Here, we passively present both IC and control stimuli [35] to test the integrity of gamma-band activity in ASD.